RizeFinance/rize-js/README.md

 ### 2. Get Avaliable Products

-Next we need to retrieve a list of products available for your program and all requirements for the new customer to complete.
+Next, we need to retrieve a list of products available for your program and all requirements for the new customer to complete.
 We will use the product requirements to have the customer answer all required questions later in the process.

 To get a list of Products ([more info](docs.md#product)):